Anime4000/RTL960x/README.md

 > ❌ Not Supported
 >
 > `Root` mean your ONU is All in One where PPPoE/DHCP ended inside ONU (not bridge/route mode)
+>
+> **PVID** is VLAN untagging, at router side, WAN connected without VLAN, useful consumer router such as TL-XDR5480 without VLAN support

 ## Multiple ISP
 ![HG8240H5](Docs/Images/Ports%20Provisioning%20Multiple%20ISP.png)